 The graduate school is located less than 20 miles away from the San Francisco International Airport.

-The College of Business has 104 tenure-track and tenured faculty with PhDs, and there are approximately 18 part-time faculty members.
-Around 66% of the College of Business faculty are male, while 33% are female.
-Full-time faculty members received their Ph.D. degrees from institutions such as University of California, Berkeley and Los Angeles (UCLA); Stanford University, Harvard University; University of Southern California; Massachusetts Institute of Technology; Georgia State University; Carnegie Mellon, Purdue University; University of North Carolina; and University of Washington.
+The College of Business has 104 tenure-track and tenured faculty with Ph.Ds, and there are approximately 18 part-time faculty members.
+Around 66 percent of the College of Business faculty are male, while 33 percent are female.
+Full-time faculty members received their Ph.D. degrees from institutions such as University of California, Berkeley and Los Angeles (UCLA); Stanford University, Harvard University; University of Southern California; Massachusetts Institute of Technology; Georgia State University; Carnegie Mellon, Purdue University; University of North Carolina and University of Washington.

 The San Francisco State University College of Business typically enrolled around 520 students in its MBA programs.
-San Francisco State itself enrolls over 30,000 students per year, with 57% of students identifying as female and 42% of students identifying as male.
+San Francisco State itself enrolls around 30,000 students per year, with 56.8 percent of students identifying as female and 43.2 percent of students identifying as male.